gvwilson/codebender/06_finish/index.md

 1. In groups, discuss a change that failed after it was officially adopted.
     What went wrong?
-1. Describe a case in which people continud doing things the old way after most of the organization moved to a new way.
+1. Describe a case in which people continued doing things the old way after most of the organization moved to a new way.
     Why was this permitted?
     What were its benefits and drawbacks?